Quaker Stewardship Committee (QSC)

 QSC and Charitable Registration

 The funds held by the Society are charitable, benefiting from tax concessions such as Gift Aid.
-Like many religious charities, we have been excepted from registration but from October 2008 area meetings whose consolidated income exceeds £100,000 a year will need to register as charities with the Charity Commission and fulfil certain legal requirements.
+Like many religious charities, we were excepted from registration but area meetings whose consolidated income exceeds £100,000 a year now need to register as charities with the Charity Commission and fulfil certain legal requirements.
 QSC’s support for meetings facing charitable registration includes template documents and advice on improving their governance to make the process straightforward and in keeping with the guidance and principles laid down in Quaker faith & practice.

 Support for trustees